Bubblr-Inc/ai-vault-helm/README.md

 # AI Vault Helm Chart.
 ## Summary
-This chart is used to install the AI vault and AI Vault Entity Extraction Deployments.
+This chart is used to install the AI vault Deployments

-For installation advice please see the public documentation [here](https://github.com/Bubblr-Inc/ai-vault-aws-installation/blob/main/README.md)

 ## Development
 ### Testing Rendered Templates